Astera introduces the newest addition to the platform, Astera API Management - a complete API lifecycle management solution. Learn More

 Data Migration vs. Data Integration

-After discussing a data migration example, we can now discuss the difference between data migration vs. integration.
+After discussing a data migration example, we can now discuss the difference between data integration vs. data migration.

-Data integration is the process of collecting and integrating data from multiple heterogeneous sources for the purpose of unifying data.
-On the other hand, the migration of data involves the movement of information.
+Integrating data involves collecting and combining data from multiple heterogeneous sources to unify data.
+On the other hand, data migration involves the movement of information.
 This transfer or movement could occur in numerous ways, such as data storage systems, system migration, and database migration.
-The major difference between the two processes is in data integration; disparate data is brought together, whereas, in data migration, the data is transferred from one place to another using data migration software.
+The main difference between the two processes is that in the former, disparate data is brought together.
+In contrast, in data migration, the data is transferred from one place to another using data migration software.

 Types of Data Migration Plans